-We started going out filming music events again in 2009 under the guise of DVcrew Scotland,
+We started going out filming music events again in 2009 under the entity DVcrew Scotland,

 out most weekends creating hours of content for event promoter’s social media platforms.

-Before we know it it’s 2022 and we have recorded over a decade of Scotland’s rave scene again, between all the 90’s rave clips we have posted online and content we have produced from events recorded between 2009-2020 our videos have reached over 14.2 million views (stats recorded: 12th Sept 2022), couple of old schoolers with a vision of showing the world how Scotland likes to party.
+It’s 2023 and we have recorded over a decade of Scotland’s rave scene again, between all the 90’s rave clips we have posted online and content we have produced from events recorded between 2009-2020 our videos have reached over 15.8 million views (stats recorded: 11th Feb 2023), couple of old schoolers with a vision of showing the world how Scotland likes to party.

 We don’t just film raves and nightclubs we work with other videographers filming and editing weddings, corporate, documentaries, short format and technology events.
-We are not a academically trained but have taught ourselves how to shoot & edit video and build/maintain our own Ryzen/Strix computer workstations, we are equipped with Sony HXR video cameras, Black Edition GoPro’s Nikon DSLR DJI Ronin S and Mini2 4k Drone (CAA registered operators).
+We are not a academically trained but have taught ourselves how to shoot & edit video, build & maintaining our own Ryzen/Strix computer workstations and archive storage, we are equipped with Sony HXR video cameras, Black Edition GoPro’s Nikon DSLR DJI Ronin S and DJI Mini 2.